sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <h3>📖 Definition:</h3>
-Does the video have a neutral color balance, without a strong warm or cool tint?
+Does the video have a mostly neutral and stable color palette with no strong warm or cool tones standing out, and the contrasts between colors are mild (not overly intense)?

 <details>
 <summary><h4> Question (Definition)</h4></summary>